Hello and welcome to carlsigmond.com!

 Pennsylvania, and graduated in the 268th Class

 of Central High School.
-I have attended Germantown
+I started attending Germantown

 Monthly Meeting of the Religious Society of